fluree/to-do-lists-generator/README.md

 #### **Editing tasks**

 Similar to the way we delete tasks above, [`editTasks`](https://github.com/fdmmarshall/to-do-lists-generator/blob/74b1e4ec7554c3d92c558abba359f831ffc5d1c3/src/ListContext.js#L227) matches the task `_id` and includes the data change for the updated name of the task and updated completion status.
 For more detail updating data refer to the [updating data](https://docs.flur.ee/docs/1.0.0/transact/updating-data) section.
+This transaction takes a task that already exists and updates its name and its completion status:

             [{
                 "_id": 369435906932736,